FinnWelzmueller/FLASHES2.0/README.md

 ## FLASHES2.0 architecture

-The architecture of this project consists of two databases, a backend for the API, data download and processing and the relevance calculationm, and two frontend technologies, one for browsing and quick information and one for the dasboards.
+The architecture of this project consists of two databases, a backend for the API, data download and processing and the relevance calculation, and two frontend technologies, one for browsing and quick information and one for the dasboards.
 The whole project is fully containerized and designed in a way that allows for a quick local installation.
 In this section, an overview is given over the individual parts.
 Even though being only preliminary, it is aimed to fix the framework selection as soon as possible.

 ### Deployment